GGCasual/Azure-Honeynet-SOC/README.md

 Topology of our Lab:
 ![screenshot](/Pictures/Lab-VNet.png)

-Here, we have some VM's set up for our "attack" simulation.
+Here, we have some VMs for our "attack" simulation.

 ![screenshot](/Pictures/VM's.png)